-Modified opinion - A qualified opinion, an adverse opinion or a disclaimer of opinion.
+Modified opinion - A qualified opinion, an adverse opinion or a disclaimer of opinion on the financial statements.

 [†]Monitoring (in relation to quality control) - A process comprising an ongoing consideration and evaluation of the firm's system of quality control, including a periodic inspection of a selection of completed engagements, designed to provide the firm with reasonable assurance that its system of quality control is operating effectively.